reneshbedre/reneshbedre.github.io/_posts/2020-03-23-linearreg.md

 </p>

 From the plot,
 - As the standardized residuals lie around the 45-degree line, it suggests that the residuals are normally distributed

+Check for <a href='https://reneshbedre.github.io/blog/mlr.html', blank='_target'>How to perform multiple linear regression?</a>

 <p>
 {% include  cite.html %}
 </p>